Hilbert subspace ergodicity: CHSSE through Hilbert Space Fragmentation

 We first construct the temporal ensembles for all $81$ distinct initial computational basis states, and compare the first and second moments to the Haar ensemble, as shown in Fig. \ref{fig:hsf_moments_comparison}.
 Analogously to the QMBS state, the frozen states lead to a temporal ensemble for which all moments stay at a distance of $\mathcal{O}(1)$ with respect to the Haar ensemble.
-However, the rest of the computational basis states exhibit CHSSE in their respective subspaces, as demonstrated by their convergence to the subspace bounds.
-Note that the larger the subspace, the lower the bound that the temporal ensembles will converge to.
+However, the rest of the computational basis states exhibit CHSSE in their respective subspaces, as demonstrated by their convergence to the bounds.

+Note that for the largest subspace in this HSF model, the $k = 1$ bound reduces to $\frac{2}{D_\alpha}$, and the $k = 2$ bound to $\frac{2}{D_\alpha (D_\alpha + 1)}$, in the large $N$ limit (see Appendix \ref{app: bounds_derivation}).
+Hence, both of these are decreasing with the system size $N$, but at a slower rate than the bounds for the QMBS model.

 Similarly, the fragmentation of the Hilbert space can also be observed in the DEE as a function of time, displayed in Fig. \ref{fig:hsf_ensemble_entropy}, where we only used the initial state $\ket{0}^{\otimes N}$, which belongs to the largest Krylov subspace.
-The DEE is converging to approximately $-2$, as expected due to the inability to sample many states in the full Hilbert space.
+The DEE is converging to approximately $-2$, as expected due to the inability to sample the full Hilbert space.